FeatureBaseDB/featurebase/docs/examples.md

 }
 ```

 Here, we define a list of Mappers, each including a name, which we use to refer to the mapper later, in the list of BitMappers.
 We can also do this with Parsers, but a few simple Parsers that need no configuration are available by default.
-We also have a list of Fields, which is simply a map of field names to column indices.
+We also have a list of Fields, which is simply a map of field names (in the source data) to column indices (in Pilosa).
 We use these names in the BitMapper definitions to keep things human-readable.

 **total_amount_dollars:** Here we use the rounding mapping again, so each row represents rides with a total cost that rounds to the row's ID.
 The BitMapper definition is very similar to the previous one.